yujifan0326/yujifan0326.github.io/_pages/about.md

 What's New ?
 =====

+* We build KoLA, a large-scale knowledge benchmark for carefully evaluting LLMs, which is now available !!
+[Website](https://kola.xlore.cn/)
 * Our work of MOOC Cognitive Diagnosis dataset MOOC-Radar has been accepted by SIGIR 2023 !!
 * We propose the paper list of ChatGPT Detection as [EvaluationPapers4ChatGPT](https://github.com/THU-KEG/EvaluationPapers4ChatGPT) !!